edreyer/Blog/content/blog/Algebraic-Data-Types-for-java-devs/index.md

 If you compare this to our java version above, I think you'll find it easier to read.
 There's less cognitive load to understand this.
 No `if-else` chain.
 No `instanceof` checks.
 It's devoid of any clutter.

-And most importantly, as soon as we add a new `AuctionListing` type, this method will fail to compile, thanks to **exhaustive pattern matching**.
+And most importantly, as soon as we add a new `EnterpriseListing` type, this method will fail to compile, thanks to **exhaustive pattern matching**.
 In my opinion, this is the single largest benefit of ADTs.
 We move potential runtime problems to compile time, giving us instant feedback on where our code needs to be updated to accommodate the new type.

 You might notice something else about this code.
 Look at each `case` statement.
 The pattern matcher will match a particular case if the `listing` being matched matches the type.
 But what about what looks like an argument in the parenthesis after the class name?
 This brings us to...